 - Not a good option for all businesses.

-- Not a good alternative for a long term loan.
+- Not a good alternative to a long term loan.

-For 7 more reasons why a small business loan is a great idea, go here.
+For 7 more reasons why a small business loan is a great idea, click here.